openshift/origin/examples/sample-app/README.md

         $ export CURL_CA_BUNDLE=`pwd`/openshift.local.config/master/ca.crt
         $ sudo chmod a+rwX openshift.local.config/master/admin.kubeconfig

+      **VAGRANT USERS**: The correct path to `admin.kubeconfig` in Vagrant is `/openshift.local.config/master/admin.kubeconfig` so you will have to use that everywhere `admin.kubeconfig` is used:

 4. Deploy a private docker registry within OpenShift with the certs necessary for access to master:

         $ sudo chmod +r openshift.local.config/master/openshift-registry.kubeconfig